-Few if any will ever surpass the metaphoric and poetic genius of Paul in his masterful ability to paint a picture in mind of another.
-Through his epistles he draws upon and captures profound imagery to clarify the portrait of who we are in Christ.
+Few if any will ever surpass the metaphoric and poetic genius of Paul in his masterful ability to paint a picture in the mind of another.
+Through his epistles, he draws upon and captures profound imagery to clarify the portrait of who we are in Christ.
 The letters to the Corinthians alone are loaded with them.
 The Body (1 Corinthians 12).
 Agrarianism (1 Corinthians 3).
 Architecture (1 Corinthians 3).
 Temple (1 Corinthians 3).
 Leven (1 Corinthians 5).
 Soldiering (1 Corinthians 9).
 Marriage (2 Corinthians 11).
 The Aroma of Christ (2 Corinthians 2).
 Stewards of the mysteries of Christ (2 Corinthians 4).
 Jars of clay (2 Corinthians 4).
 Ambassadors (2 Corinthians 5).
 What beautiful illustrations of the intangible suspended upon the grid-work of our physical world.

 Nowhere, is he more at the level of perfection than in the first verses of 2 Corinthians 3.
 The metaphor is the simple vision of quill and paper, upon which a letter is penned.
 Paul defines his mission as stewarding letters.

 “Are we beginning to commend ourselves again?
 Or do we need, as some, letters of commendation to you or from you?
 You are our letter, written in our hearts, known and read by all men; being manifested that you are a letter of Christ, cared for by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts”(2 Corinthians 3:1-3).